Healthy Monsoon forecast, global cues pushes equities higher

-New Delhi, April 16 (IANS) Forecast of a healthy monsoon season cheered India's key benchmark equity indices which trade in the green during Friday's late afternoon session.
+New Delhi: Forecast of a healthy monsoon season cheered India's key benchmark equity indices which trade in the green during Friday's late afternoon session.

 Volatility was observed as rising Covid cases capped any major recovery attempts on the back of healthy Q4FY21 results.